2moe/tmoe/Readme.md

 In the next, if I have time, I will improve it step by step.
 For now it is only suitable for running in container environment.

-Modifying tens of thousands of lines of POSIX-compliant & bash shell scripts is killing me, especially since a lot of this stuff was written years ago.
+Modifying tens of thousands of lines of POSIX-compliant sh & bash scripts is killing me, especially since a lot of this stuff was written years ago.

 I may rewrite some of the modules in a more powerful language and gradually integrate them in.
 Finally, a complete rewrite!